by Chris Woodford. Last updated: November 3, 2022.

 That's the crux of it, but it's also important to note that tower cranes don't generally

 lift very heavy things: they're more about lifting modest loads of building

-materials through considerable heights than shifting really heavy
+materials through considerable heights and distances than shifting really heavy

 loads—and speedy lifting is often the most important thing where